warimwe/pizza-moto/README.md

 # Pizza Moto - Annette Warimwe

-#### This is a webpage of a pizza restarant that allows the user to make orders and have the orders delivered.
+#### This is a webpage of a pizza restaurant that allows the user to make orders and have the orders delivered.

 #### By **Annette Warimwe**